Arklow HM tel no +353 (0)40232466

 The main berthing area is in the marina or on its long pontoon on the north bank.
 You could make a temporary stop against the South wall near the entrance but you’ll have a long walk to get to the town.
 It is sometimes possible to tie up inside the fish dock (if for instance all you want is to drop in for a diesel top up)

-The marina was charging 3.50 Euros pm/night in 2011 and, if you went into the dock it was 15 Euros per craft. ... read more
+The marina is charging 3.30 Euros pm/night in 2015 (which included shore power and showers) and if you went into the fish dock it was15 Euros per craft. ... read more